 Any Placing Requests received after the 15th March for Primary 1 and Secondary 1 will not be considered in the first round of Placing Requests.
 Parents / Carers will be notified of the outcome of their request within 8 weeks of receipt.

 As soon as a decision has been made, you will be notified of the result.
 If your Placing Request is successful, you will be asked to contact the school to establish arrangements for enrolment.

-Mid Session Transfers
+Mid-Session Transfers